isc-projects/kea/doc/sphinx/arm/hooks-ha.rst

 The ha-reset Command
 --------------------

-This command causes the server to reset its High Availibility state machine by transitioning it to the waiting state.
+This command causes the server to reset its High Availability state machine by transitioning it to the waiting state.
 A partner in the ``communication-recovery`` state may send this command to cause the server to synchronize its lease database.
 The database synchronization is required